 - The establishment of a historical asset database.
 When properly set up the CMMS will collects detail on results, costs, repairs as well as assortment of other asset detail.
 Besides helping with budget planning this information can be used to mitigate the loss of know-how of retiring workers.

 - A decrease in maintenance expenses.
 The primary objective of any CMMS system is to manage the maintenance of assets to keep them in working order and avoid early or unnecessary repair/replacement.
 Timely inspections and preventive maintenance has been proven over and over as a great way to identify problems early before they lead to major repairs costs.
 A CMMS organizes this function potentially saving anywhere from 10-30% of annual maintenance costs.

 - Going green.
 Consumers today want to be associated with hotels that are doing their part be environmentally responsible.
 Implementing a CMMS will help high energy consumption equipment such as boilers or chillers maintain their highest efficiency levels through proper care.
 Not only is this environmentally responsible but it will save countless dollars on energy bills.

 - Greater customer experiences.
 Attracting and retaining customers is in large part based upon their experiences at a hotel.
 Poorly maintained pools, elevators, A/C units, damaged rooms fixtures and so on result in a negative image for any hotel or resort.
 This impact is only aggravated if a customer reports a problem that is not addressed timely during their stay.
 In addition, safety issues if not addressed timely can lead to liability claims, something no hotel can afford.

-The above list are not the only advantages a CMMS maintenance solution is ideal but does provide corporate hotel management with enough information to recognize that maintenance should not be considered a back office operation.
+The above are not the only advantages a CMMS maintenance solution provides a hotel property.
+However, it does provide corporate hotel management with enough information to recognize that maintenance should not be considered a back office operation.
 Good maintenance management can significantly impact the bottom line of any hotel as well as increase maintenance visibility.